nodesense/ibm-synapse-may-batch02/synapse/005-ManagedAccess.md

 ```

--- Managed Access - use Active Directory
+-- Maanged Access - use Active Directory
 -- ExternalCSVWithHeader is already present

 -- access external storage which is not linked to synapse